-Beginning in 2017, newly approved courses of study in Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry and Drug Discovery will anchor the University’s undergraduate presence at Wake Downtown located in Wake Forest Innovation Quarter.
-These programs, along with other planned academic, community, and social opportunities, will call a rehabilitated R.J.
-Reynolds Tobacco Company 60 series building home and will be adjacent to the new space for the medical education programs of Wake Forest School of Medicine starting summer 2016.
+In 2017, newly approved courses of study in Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry and Drug Discovery anchored the University’s undergraduate presence at Wake Downtown located in Wake Forest Innovation Quarter.
+These programs, along with other planned academic, community, and social opportunities, call a rehabilitated R.J.
+Reynolds Tobacco Company 60 series building home and is adjacent to the new space for the medical education programs of Wake Forest School of Medicine.

-Wake Forest engineering students will exemplify the term ‘wellrounded,’ bringing to their subsequent careers or graduate studies a focus on applying engineering science, design and analysis to complex issues.
-The engineering major will offer optional biomedical and materials engineering emphases in a liberal arts environment of entrepreneurial and critical thinking.
-Classes in the engineering program are expected to begin in fall 2017.
+Wake Forest engineering students will exemplify the term ‘well-rounded,’ bringing to their subsequent careers or graduate studies a focus on applying engineering science, design and analysis to complex issues.
+The engineering major offers optional biomedical and materials engineering emphases in a liberal arts environment of entrepreneurial and critical thinking.

-Building upon existing strengths and research interests of faculty and students, the establishment of a medicinal chemistry concentration within the Department of Chemistry will provide a distinctive, high-quality educational experience at Wake Forest.
+Building upon existing strengths and research interests of faculty and students, the establishment of a medicinal chemistry concentration within the Department of Chemistry offers a distinctive, high-quality educational experience at Wake Forest.
 The concentration provides a new path to an American Chemical Society certified B.S. degree that will increasingly attract students interested in health-related fields, biomedical sciences and pharmacology.
-Classes for the new concentration will begin in January 2017.

 B.S. in Biochemistry and Molecular Biology